eXascaleInfolab/PyExPool/README.md

 ## API

-Flexible API provides *automatic CPU affinity management, maximization of the dedicated CPU cache, limitation of the minimal dedicated RAM per a worker process, dynamic rescheduling of the worker processes on low memoty condition and optimization of their queue for the in-RAM computations*, optional automatic restart of jobs on timeout, access to job's process, parent task, start and stop execution time and more...
+Flexible API provides *automatic CPU affinity management, maximization of the dedicated CPU cache*, optional automatic restart of jobs on timeout, access to job's process, parent task, start and stop execution time and more...
 `ExecPool` represents a pool of worker processes to execute `Job`s that can be grouped into `Tasks`s for more flexible management.

 ### Job